python-discord/site/pydis_site/apps/content/README.md

 - `resources` contains the static Markdown files that make up our site's [pages](https://www.pythondiscord.com/pages/)

-- `migrations` contains standard Django migrations.
-As the `content` app contains purely static Markdown files, no migrations are present here.

 - `tests` contains unit tests for verifying that the app works properly.

 - `views` contains Django views which generating and serve the pages from the